 REDD’s double whammy

 The droughts and fires in the Amazon are bad news for the world’s climate.
 Rainforests store huge amounts of carbon, which is released to the atmosphere when the forest burns.

 During the droughts in 2005 and 2010, the Amazon turned from a carbon sink to a source of carbon.
-The 2005 drought released between 1.2 and 1.6 tons of carbon to the atmosphere.
+The 2005 drought released between 1.2 and 1.6 billion tons of carbon to the atmosphere.
 The fires in Indonesia last year released 1.75 billion tons of carbon.

 Burning rainforest is bad enough.
 But REDD gives us a double whammy if the carbon no longer stored in the forest has been traded against continued emissions from burning fossil fuels elsewhere.

 In February 2011, scientists produced a report titled “The 2010 Amazon Drought“, published in Nature.
 In it, they argued that the two recent droughts show a mechanism by which tropical forests in South America “can shift from buffering the increase in atmospheric carbon dioxide to accelerating it.”

 In a press release, the lead author of the paper, Simon Lewis of Leeds University, made clear that the implications of droughts in the Amazon are huge: